Vietnam Data Center Networking Market Size and Share

 Vietnam Data Center Networking Market Analysis by Mordor Intelligence

-The Vietnam data center networking market stood at USD 456.59 million in 2025 and is forecast to expand at a 6.84% CAGR, reaching USD 635.62 million by 2030.
+The Vietnam data center networking market was valued at USD 456.59 million in 2025 and estimated to grow from USD 487.44 million in 2026 to reach USD 676.63 million by 2031, at a CAGR of 6.76% during the forecast period (2026-2031).
 Mandatory data-localization rules, continuous rollout of 5G, and heavy cloud capital expenditure give the market a firm growth foundation.
 Public-sector digital programs—most notably the National Digital Transformation Programme through 2025—anchor near-term demand, while record-scale private investments such as Viettel’s 140 MW facility signal durable long-term momentum.
 Hyperscalers, financial services institutions, and manufacturers are simultaneously upgrading to 25 GbE and 100 GbE architectures, which lifts switching, routing, and optical-interconnect revenue.
 Supply-chain tightness in advanced silicon and rising power tariffs remain headwinds, yet broad-based domestic and foreign investment keeps the overall outlook positive.

 Key Report Takeaways